terynmorgan/Visualizing-COVID19-Genomic-Sequences/README.md

 - Pairwise Alignment Heatmap.png
 - AA Distribution Chart.png
 - AA Boxplot.png
+- Statistical Analysis.csv

 **Conclusion:** <br/>
 **GC Content-**<br/> The GC contents for coronaviruses range approximately from 32 to 43 percent.
 This is concurrent with the results from the GC content metadata in *GC Content Graph.png* as all values lied between 33 and 38 percent.
 In comparison to the whole sample set, Sequences 28, 29, and 42 vary being approximately 4 percent lower than the GC content mean of 37.75 percent.<br/>

 **Pairwise Sequence Alignment-**<br/> *Pairwise Alignment Chart.png* shows Sequences 28, 29, and 42 have the lowest alignment scores compared to other sequences.
 This is concordant to visualization of the GC content for these sequences as well. *Pairwise Alignment Heatmap.png* supports this with a high concentration of sequences aligned within 99 percent and a stark difference in the alignment scores of Sequences 28, 29, and 42 compared to the whole.
 Since these sequences displayed a visual difference in comparison to the whole sample set, they were extracted from the larger two-way table for closer analysis.
 From *Pairwise Alignment Comparison.png* Sequence 42 was the least aligned with all other sequences but had the highest alignment score with Sequence 29 at 93.54 percent showing they are similar, but not a perfect match.
 Sequence 30 was the least aligned with Sequence 42 at 89.84 percent. <br/>

 **Amino Acid Frequency Distribution-**<br/> From *AA Distribution Chart.png*, the amino acids most often expressed were Alanine, Cysteine, Glycine, Threonine and Serine.
 Looking at Threonine, there appeared to be an outlier with a higher frequency. *AA Boxplot.png* shows that this observed value is an outlier since it lies outside the range of the upper whisker.
 The p-value of 0.78 from a T-Test didn’t indicate statistical significance that the outlier had an impact on the amino acid distribution between sequences.
 Additionally, the p-value 0.85 from a Kruskal-Wallis H Test did not indicate the outlier had a statistical significance on the distribution.
 Using normaltest(), the array without the outlier had a slightly more normal distribution than when the outlier was included.
-This showed the outlier did have some effect on the overall distribution, but still wasn’t statistically significant as there was only a difference of 0.06 between these two tests. <br/>
+This showed the outlier did have some effect on the overall distribution, but still wasn’t statistically significant as there was only a difference of 0.06 between these two tests.
+These tests can be seen in *Statistical Analysis.csv*<br/>

 **References:** <br/>
 Goldman, A. D., & Landweber, L. F. (2016).
 What Is a Genome?
 PLOS Genetics, 12(7), e1006181. https://doi.org/10.1371/journal.pgen.1006181 <br/>